JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ### Vagrant ###
-[Vagrant](https://www.vagrantup.com/) provides an easy, reproducable environment for setting up development environments.
+[Vagrant](https://www.vagrantup.com/) provides an easy, reproducable environment for setting up development environments **across all platforms**.
 It provides an isolated environment with all the dependencies set up without any version clashes or corner case bugs.

 To get up and running